jroblak/windefaults/README.md

                                   (default: 10)
   --help                          Show this message and exit.
 ```
-`FILE_PATH`
-windefaults expects a csv file, with the first column being the name of the process
+`FILE_PATH`: windefaults expects a csv file, with the first column being the name of the process
 or service (this is the default `Export-Csv` behavior)